Mayurgupta3/Metamask-and-Ethereum-powered-smart-contract/README.md

-# Webpack
+# MetaMask and Ethereum powered smart contract
-This project is based on creating a Smart Contracts using Ethereum, JavaScript API and MetaMask.
-Here we see for example refresh, balance, and SendCoin over the Blockchain.
+Project webpack involves creating a smart contract by using Ethereum, JavaScript API and MetaMask.
+MetaMask is a browser extension that manages your Ethereum wallet and connects your browser to the blockchain.
+This connection enables you to send transactions to the Ethereum network.